ergoplatform/ergodocs/docs/dev/scs/tx/tx-chains.md

 A transaction chain is created as follows:

 ### 1: Represent as N
-Represent an Ethereum contract’s execution using n sequential steps, where each step represents a transaction that modifies its state.
+Represent an *Ethereum-like* contract’s execution using n sequential steps, where each step represents a transaction that modifies its state.
 The states before and after a transaction are a directed graph's start and end nodes, with the transaction as the edge joining them.
 As an example, a 3-stage contract, such as the ICO example of Section 4.3, is represented as:

 ![](../../../assets/img/scs/tx-chain.png)